• Skip to primary navigation

 4. Silence Notifications Using Do Not Disturb Mode

-A proper way to Silence Notifications on iPhone is to enable Do Not Disturb Mode, which silences Notifications from all Apps and diverts Incoming Calls to Voicemail.
+A proper way to Silence Notifications on iPhone is by using Do Not Disturb Mode, which silences Notifications from all Apps and diverts Incoming Calls to Voicemail.

-The advantage of using “Do Not Disturb” is that it can be set to start and stop automatically and it can be configured to allow call and message notifications from important Contacts, while silencing notifications from everyone else.
+The advantage of using “Do Not Disturb” to silence notifications and calls is that it can be set to start and stop automatically and configured to allow call and message notifications from important Contacts, while silencing notifications from everyone else.

 For the steps to enable Do Not Disturb Mode, you can refer to this guide: How to Enable “Do Not Disturb” Mode On iPhone.